Semicolonstartingtexts/conversationhubstandards/standards.md

 System Mappings

-Zone, a network of users that permits rules and preferences to be stacked on the zone and may have the application of effects applied from reserved or server provisioned system commands and the stacked system talk in the interactions between users and the users or other users in the same zone, users return to the lobby if in a zone or other mapping other than the lobby of the server at the time of more recent revision of the server’s provisions than the most recent consent is for relevant to the specific provision changes to the server’s provisions
+Zone, a network of users that permits rules and preferences to be stacked on the zone and may have the application of effects applied from reserved or server provisioned system commands and the stacked system talk in the interactions between users and the users or other users in the same zone, users return to the lobby if in a zone or other mapping other than the lobby of the server at the time of more recent revision of the server’s provisions than the most recent consent is for relevant to the specific provision changes to the server’s provisions, when changing the rules of a zone away from the initial rules, the server asks the user to name the zone by prompting them to notice a request to do so or abandon the rule change and acts on the response

 Lobby, a network in which the application of effects applied in interactions with users which are in and while on the lobby, is only the definition of the server and the server’s provisions, administrative system commands and utility system commands, transportation system commands and the initial consent system commands, connection system commands and communication system commands, and the related gestures if a gesture related is in the provisions of the server, the users which have yet to consent to the most recent revision are limited in terms of mappings to be taken to to the lobbies, rules aren’t permitted to be stacked on a lobby and the on a moderator stacked rules are suspended while in the lobby, accepted incoming connection requests enter in the lobby